wavescholar/nlp-modelling/doc/theory.rst

 Topic Modeling : LSI
 --------------------------------------------------

 Before LDA and CTM there were numerical linear algebra based methods of calculating document similarity.
-LSI (Latent Semantic Indexing) starts with vector representations of documents  and use the SVD (singular value decomposition) to decompose the corpus matrix A into a term-concept matrix U, a singular value matrix S, and a concept-document matrix V
+LSI (Latent Semantic Indexing) starts with vector representations of documents  and uses the SVD (singular value decomposition) to decompose the corpus matrix A into a term-concept matrix U, a singular value matrix S, and a concept-document matrix V

 .. math::
 A = USV'

-Vector representations A are usually either a word frequencies - called bag of words (BOW) - or adjusted word frequencies (TF-IDF) that account for overall corpus word counts.
+Vector representations A_i are usually either word frequencies - called bag of words (BOW) - or adjusted word frequencies (TF-IDF) that account for overall corpus word counts.
 The TF-IDF representation aims to account for how important a word is to a document relative to its overall appearance in a corpus of documents basically adjusting for the fact that some words appear more frequently and provide less information in the topics.

 NNMF (non-negative matrix factorization ) can also be used to find a low dimensional representation for documents.
 A we can be factored to W and H, such that A= WH.
 Where
 W  are basis vectors representing the topics and H is a coefficient matrix representing the membership weights for the topics in each document.